prajjwal1/fluence/README.md

 # Fluence
-> Fluence is a deep learning library based on Pytorch for attention based approaches.
+> Fluence is a deep learning library for transformers + self attention methods.

 ![](https://github.com/prajjwal1/fluence/workflows/CI/badge.svg)

-# Installing

-`pip install fluence`

 The library contains implementation for the following approaches (many more to come):
 - [Adaptive Attention Span in Transformers](https://arxiv.org/abs/1905.07799)